 After disassembly of the hardware and the electronics, the initial task is to glue the neck back on, which first requires us to completely remove it as it was still partially attached after the flood.
 The neck joint had also cracked in a couple places.
 Those cracks have to be repaired before the neck can be re-attached.

 Here is a shot of the cracks being glued and clamped.
-We like to keep all of the parts organized and near the project to prevent anything from possibly getting lost in the process.Once all of the old glue is cleaned up and the wood is re-surfaced, the neck can be glued and clamped.
+I like to keep all of the parts organized and near the project to prevent anything from possibly getting lost in the process.Once all of the old glue is cleaned up and the wood is re-surfaced, the neck can be glued and clamped.

 If you look carefully you can see a structural crack that had to be glued and closed before the neck could go back on.

 Once the structural work is done, the next thing to focus on is the replacement of all of the electronics.
 Everything was destroyed, except for the pickups, believe it or not.
 They checked out just fine.
-As you can see, we’ve also taken the opportunity to completely shield the cavities with electronic shielding paint.
-Now’s the time to re-install the hardware so we can string up the guitar and see how the neck looks under string tension.
+As you can see, I’ve also taken the opportunity to completely shield the cavities with electronic shielding paint.
+Now’s the time to re-install the hardware so I can string up the guitar and see how the neck looks under string tension.

 The tuning machines have been cleaned up and liberally oiled and are working perfectly.

 Remember how nasty those frets looked before?
 Well, Ray wasn’t interested in immediate fretwork, since the neck was in surprisingly good shape.
 With a little elbow-grease these frets are gleaming and the rosewood fretboard is conditioned.
 Luckily for him, fretwork can be done another time.

 And there you have it!
 This is one killer guitar, and a true survivor.

 And here’s the man himself, reunited with his 1970 Gibson SG.
 This is the best job in the world, rebuilding New Orleans, one guitar at a time.